 Is cotton good for hiking?

 The answer to this question is both “Yes” and “No”.
 Cotton clothes dry slowly so they aren’t ideal for activewear worn in cold, wet, windy, and winter conditions.
 However, loose-fitting cotton garments are ideal for hot weather trekking because of their excellent wicking properties and a relatively long time to dry.
+Keep in mind that cotton socks aren’t recommended for hiking no matter the conditions.

 Cotton clothing is extremely popular for desert hiking